DelphinusLab/prover-node-docker/README.md

 Make sure you had reviewed the [Prover Node Configuration](#prover-node-configuration) part and changed the config files.

+`bash scripts/stop.sh` can be run to stop the prover docker services which had been run.
+Better run `docker ps -a` to confirm all the related services are stopped.

-`bash scripts/upgrade.sh` is required to run the first time you pull the repository or update the prover node.
+`bash scripts/upgrade.sh` is required to run every time you want to upgrade the prover node to new version.
+(It will clean local db so if you do not want to upgrade the prover node or clean current env and rebuild docker do not use it)

 To start the prover node, run: